Iretha/design-patterns/src/com/smdev/gof/structural/bridge/README.md

 - Cleaner code
 - Improved Extensibility
 - Loosely coupled
+- Easy to test and mock
+- Can be developed independently

 ## Cons:
 - Increased complexity due to over use of composition (HAS-A relation)